rapid7/insightconnect-plugins/rapid7_insightvm_cloud/help.md

 # Description

 InsightVM is a powerful vulnerability management tool which finds, prioritizes, and remediates vulnerabilities.
-This plugin can get top remediations, scan results and start scans
+This plugin uses the  v4 cloud API to view assets, scan results and start scans

 # Key Features

-Identify key features of plugin.
+Search through assets in order to start scans.

 # Requirements

-* Example: Requires an API Key from the product
+Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product's user interface

 # Documentation